mehtaharsh16/daniel.feldroy.com/posts/adding-metadata-to-pdfs.md

 type: post
 ---

-For both [Django Crash Course](https://www.roygreenfeld.com/collections/two-scoops-press/products/django-crash-course) and the forthcoming Two Scoops of Django 3.x, we're using a new process to render the PDFs.
+For both [our books](https://www.feldroy.com) we're using a new process to render the PDFs.
 Unfortunately, until just a few days ago that process didn't include the cover.
 Instead, covers were inserted manually using Adobe Acrobat.

 While that manual process worked, [it came with predictable consequences](https://github.com/roygreenfeld/django-crash-course/issues/132).